yillivs/get-coinbase-reports/README.md

 - `os`: Python module providing a portable way of using operating system-dependent functionality.
 - `datetime`: Python module for manipulating dates and times.
 - `json2html`: Python library to convert JSON data to HTML tables.
-- `coinbase`: Python library for interacting with the Coinbase API.
+- `coinbase-advanced-py`: Python library for interacting with the Coinbase API.
 - `boto3`: AWS SDK for Python (Boto3) to interact with AWS services.
 - `botocore`: Low-level interface to AWS services.